Rohit29-rk/r-notes/README.md

 # r-notes
-This is a note taking app made usingMERN stack
+This is a note taking app made using MERN stack

+You can use this side om [R-Notes](https://r-notes.herokuapp.com/)

 # Getting Started with Create React App